A New Look

 Though Grand Theft Auto III was one of the games that made the PlayStation 2 a must-own system, the game was originally optioned to Microsoft as an exclusive launch game for the Xbox.
 However, Microsoft turned Rockstar's offer down, objecting to the content of the game and how the company and their new system would be perceived because of it, which led to the game launching exclusively on PS2.
 Eventually, GTA III would come out on the Xbox in the form of the Grand Theft Auto Trilogy pack, bundled with sequels Grand Theft Auto: Vice City and Grand Theft Auto: San Andreas.

 In October 2011, Rockstar announced that Grand Theft Auto III would be released on select mobile and tablet devices in celebration of the games 10th anniversary.
-The game is coming to A5 enabled iOS devices and select Android phones and tablets and was released on December 15th 2011 to a favourable reception from critics.
+The game was announced to be coming to A5 enabled iOS devices and select Android phones and tablets and was released on December 15th 2011 to a favourable reception from critics.

 In the beginning, the main character (who was later given the name "Claude" in GTA: San Andreas) is escaping from a freshly-robbed bank with his girlfriend Catalina and another partner after robbing it.
 Just when they are about to get away, Catalina murders their partner and shoots the protagonist, and leaves with the cash.